The 1on1

 Coaching

 For some things in life, showing up is enough.
 Coaching is not one of those things.
-To help a person realize positive change requires forethought and preparation specific to the individual.
+Coaching involves their goals, your goals, and performance issues.
+At times two or more of these may overlap, but not always.
+To help a person realize positive change requires forethought and preparation specific to that individual.

 Here are some questions that can help us prepare.